homearanya/active-escapes/src/pages/tours/chokka-trail.md

     - src: ../../img/gallery/amphi_top.jpg
       caption: Top of the Amphitheatre with the Sentinel Massif in the background.
 price:
-  heading: at a glance
+  heading: At a Glance
-  overview:
-    - "4 days/4 nights:  4 pax and more - R7250 pp/sharing, 2 pax - R8250 pp/sharing."
+  overview: '4 days/4 nights: 4 pax and more - R7250 pp/sharing, 2 pax - R8250 pp/sharing.'
     - 'Single supplements are available at R200/pp/pn and a levy might be charged for groups smaller than 4 persons.'
   table: null
   includes: